List of chancellors of Germany: Nazi Germany (1933–1945)

-Soon after Adolf Hitler was appointed as chancellor in 1933, the German Reichstag (parliament) passed the so-called Enabling Act (German: Ermächtigungsgesetz), officially titled "Law for Removing the Distress of People and Reich" (German: Gesetz zur Behebung der Not von Volk und Reich), which effectively gave the chancellor the power of a dictator.
+Soon after Adolf Hitler was appointed as chancellor in 1933, the German Reichstag (parliament) passed the Enabling Act (Ermächtigungsgesetz), officially titled "Law for Removing the Distress of People and Reich" (Gesetz zur Behebung der Not von Volk und Reich), which effectively gave the chancellor the power of a dictator.
 This event marked the end of the Weimar Republic and the beginning of Nazi Germany.
 Hitler thereupon destroyed all democratic systems and consolidated all power to himself.
 After the death of president Paul von Hindenburg in 1934, Hitler merged the offices of chancellor and president in his own person and called himself Führer und Reichskanzler.